sbdchd/squawk/docs/docs/adding-field-with-default.md

 -- blocks reads and writes while schema is changed (fast) ALTER TABLE "account" ALTER COLUMN "ab_group" SET DEFAULT random();

--- backfill existing rows in batches to set the "last_modified" column
+-- backfill existing rows in batches to set the "ab_group" column
 ```

 See ["How not valid constraints work"](constraint-missing-not-valid.md#how-not-valid-validate-works) for more information on adding constraints as `NOT VALID`.